 cabal-install

-3. runhaskell Setup configure --user && runhaskell Setup build && runhaskell Setup install
+darcs get --partial http://darcs.haskell.org/cabal-install/cd cabal-installrunhaskell Setup configure --user && runhaskell Setup build && runhaskell Setup installcd ..

 cabal binary is now installed as ~/.cabal/bin/cabal.
 I’ve added ~/.cabal/bin to my PATH.